sgost/contentconcepts-data/services/manuscript_formatting.md

 ---
 title: "Manuscript Formatting"
 highlight: "Fast & Affordable"
-description: "For many researchers and manuscript authors, formatting is a nightmare and eats in to a lot of their research time.
-We are here to take care of the manuscript formatting guidelines.
-Since we do this everyday, our experts will quickly format and make it ready for submission"
 message: "For research papers, thesis<span>All major formatting styles - APA, Chicago, MLA</span>"
 priceCard: {
   pricing: {